NoroffFEU/social-media-client/README.md

 #### Select an existing JavaScript project that has:

-- API calls to CRUD an item
+- API calls to CRUD an item :heavy_check_mark:
-- API call to authenticate a user
+- API call to authenticate a user :heavy_check_mark:
-- Does not belong to you
+- Does not belong to you  :heavy_check_mark:

 Fork: https://github.com/NoroffFEU/social-media-client :heavy_check_mark:

 #### The following workflows/hooks are required:

-- Project is configured to run Prettier on commit
+- Project is configured to run Prettier on commit  :heavy_check_mark:
-- Project is configured to run ESLint on commit
+- Project is configured to run ESLint on commit  :heavy_check_mark:
 - Project is configured to run Jest on commit
 - Project is configured to deploy to pages on merge to default

 ###### version history:
 - v0.1.1 prettier installed & merged to workflowbranch
 - v0.1.2 eslint installed & merged to workflowbranch
+- v0.1.3 on-commit hooks addded

 #### The following file changes are required: